ksator/continuous-integration-with-python/README.md

 https://ilovesymposia.com/2014/10/15/continuous-integration-in-python-5-report-test-coverage-using-coveralls/

 ### requirements
-to test python code locally, install pytest and the pytest's plugin cov and coveralls (sudo pip install pytest pytest-cov coveralls)
+to test python code locally, sudo pip install pytest pytest-cov coveralls
 to test with Travis CI, you need a github account. you can sign in to Travis and coveralls with your github account.

 ###usage for this repo